Ultra-high Resolution Image Segmentation via Locality-aware Context Fusion and Alternating Local Enhancement: Introduction

 To evaluate our model, we conduct comprehensive experiments and demonstrate that our proposed model outperforms the state-of-the-art approaches on public ultra-high resolution arerial image datasets, DeepGlobe and Inria Aerial.
-The main contributions of our paper are summarized as below: \begin{itemize} \item We present an ultra-high resolution image segmentation framework based on a novel local segmentation model.
-It leverages the locality-aware contextual correlation and the adaptive feature fusion scheme, which associates and combines local-context information to strengthen local segmentation. \item We present a contextual semantics refinement network that leverages the relevance of local segmentation and context mask to avoid boundary vanishing artifacts and refine the local semantic mask. \item Our method achieves the state-of-the-art semantic segmentation performance in several public ultra-high resolution geospatial image datasets. \end{itemize}
+The main contributions of our paper are summarized as below: \begin{itemize} \item We present an ultra-high resolution image segmentation framework based on a novel local segmentation model featuring with two proposed modules, i.e., the locality-aware context fusion and \wxb{alternating local enhancement.} \item We propose the locality-aware context fusion scheme accomplished via locality-aware contextual correlation and adaptive feature fusion, which associates and combines local-context information to strengthen local segmentation. \item To compensate the deficit caused by locality-aware features brought by redundant contexts, we introduce a novel \wxb{alternating local enhancement} scheme to yield local features to accompany locality-aware features. \item Our method achieves the state-of-the-art semantic segmentation performance in several public ultra-high resolution geospatial image datasets. \end{itemize}